 Use this page to get more information and answers regarding admissions.

-Discover Dearborn Days, Transfer Night appointments and campus tours for prospective students are canceled until further notice.
+All On Campus Admissions Events have been cancelled.
 We apologize for any inconvenience.
 We recognize the importance of students' ability to visit campus, and we are providing virtual event experiences.
 Please visit our website for more information on virtual events.

 The Office of Undergraduate Admissions is not conducting appointments in the office, but we are still available to help.
 If you’re interested in speaking with an admissions counselor, please visit umdearborn.edu/visit or email email@example.com to schedule a phone or virtual appointment.
 The email account is monitored daily.